-V.2 For what types of extrasolar planets would the transit method work best?
+V.2 For each of the following pairs, which type of extrasolar planets would the transit method work best?
 Large planets or small planets?
 Planets close to their host star or far from their host star?
 Highly eccentric orbits or circular orbits?
 Stars close to Earth or far away?
 Explain your reasoning.